wharfkit/website/src/lib/docs/ContractKit/QueryMethod.md

 ## Returns Value

-A [cursor](/docs/contract-kit/table) is returned, which can be used to paginate through the table rows.
+A [Cursor](/docs/contract-kit/table) instance is returned, which can be used to paginate through the table rows.